 Anatomy of the Hamstring Muscles

 There are actually three hamstring muscles at the back of each of your thighs: semitendinosus, semimembranosus and biceps femoris with its long and short heads.
 At the top of the muscle group, while the short head of biceps femoris attaches to the femur, all the other hamstring muscles share a common point of origin on the ischial tuberosity (sitting bones) of the pelvis.
 This point of attachment sits deep beneath the bottom part gluteus maximus (the bigger of your butt muscles).

 At the bottom of the hamstrings, around the back of the knee, both semitendinosus and semimembranosus attach to the medial tibia, while biceps femoris attaches distally close to the fibular head, towards the outside of the knee.

-When I was taught anatomy at school, the hamstring muscle actions were described at isolated joints, in an open chain (non-weight baring) situation.
-I was taught that the text-book function of the hamstrings are to contract concentrically to produce hip extension and knee flexion.
+When I was taught anatomy at school, the hamstring muscle actions were described at isolated joints, in an open-chain (non-weight bearing) situation.
+I was taught that the text-book function of the hamstrings is to contract concentrically to produce hip extension and knee flexion.

 More about this counterintuitive muscle function in a future post!

 The location of pain for runners suffering from proximal hamstring tendinopathy is specifically around the ischial tuberosity of the pelvis (the sit bones).
 Pain in this region is often described as ‘deep buttock pain‘, or ‘high hamstring pain‘.

 As a quick side-note: proximal hamstring tendinopathy is classified as a tendinopathy rather than a tendonitis, due to it’s degenerative nature rather than being an inflammatory pathology.

 Runners suffering with high hamstring tendinopathy will complain of buttock pain around the hamstring insertion area, especially when running at faster paces, and running uphill.